mlister3/Stock-Analysis-in-Visual-Basic-for-Applications/README.md

 | Summary of the Individual Stock | The script outputs a line for each stock.
 In this line, it will summarize the stock with its Ticker, Yearly Change (+/-), Percent Change(+/-), and Total Stock Volume |
 | Summary of the Greatest Changes & Values | The script outputs a line for 3 stocks; the greatest % increase, the greatest % decrease, and greatest total volume along with the ticker for each stock referenced respectively |

+## Notable Items
+> - When I was making the loops, I was considering making 2 'For' loops; one for the summarization of each stock and one for the greatest summary.
+Instead, while the main 'For' loop was running, I had an 'If' statement running passively to collect the variables needed for the greatest summary.
+This turned out to make the script more simple and efficient.
+> - When creating the script for conditional formatting, my initial approach was to take the range of the values in the column and format it separately from the 'For' statement.
+This turned out to be difficult and I could not find a way of easily manipulating the 'Range() Object' without getting some kind of error or even successfully running the code without any output.
+My second approach was to apply conditional formating in the 'For' loop right after the 'Cell' had its value applied.

 ## Outcomes - (2018-2020)
 ### 2018
 ![2018](Images/2018_Screenshot.png)